yurisimoes/login/README.md

 # About
-This project has the intent to improve knowledge by showing how to make a login using ASP.NET core.
+This project has the intent to improve knowledge by showing how to make a login using ASP.NET core and OpenIddict.